Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_guide.md

 ### Step 1: Create appropriate Islandora Production data storage structure on new ISLE host server

+_Friendly note to user: this may seem redudnadt .
+Trust me_ saves time and workflow plus if data is alreted.
+Allowes

 * In an appropriate area / path on one's intended ISLE host server e.g. `/opt/` or `/mnt/`, create a directory e.g. `islandora_production_data_storage` with the following sub-directories: